mocquin/physipy/docs/markdown/Model and inputs.md

 ```

 <!-- #region tags=[] -->
-## ObservableQuanttity of its value
+## ObservableQuanttity of its value : observable pattern
  - Standalone Quantity-Like class for a quantity
  - Update a quantity's ".value" will trigger callbacks.
 <!-- #endregion -->